Steosumit/llm-compare-hub/ARCHITECTURE.md

 ## Conclusion

 LLM Compare Hub provides a robust, extensible architecture for comparing prompts across multiple LLM providers.
-The separation of concerns between frontend and backend, combined with a flexible pattern system, makes it an ideal tool for prompt engineering research and development.
+The separation of concerns between frontend and backend, and class based abstraction makes it a scalble model for expansion to make a prompt engineering application